3611 Fairmount St, Dallas TX 75219

 (3) the person arrested or any other person, when questioned under oath in a criminal proceeding about an arrest for which the records have been expunged, may state only that the matter in question has been expunged.

 The Texas Government Code provides that a person whose criminal history record information has been sealed under the nondisclosure procedure is not required in any application for employment, information, or licensing to state that the person has been the subject of any criminal proceeding related to the information that is the subject of an order issued under this section.

 Cases for DUI, MIC and MIP relating to alcohol offenses can also be expunged.

-In order for you to be eligible you can have only 1 conviction or deferred disposition and you must be 21 years of age or older.
-The expungement is supposed to be filed in the court where the case was handled.
+In order for you to be eligible to expunge the alcohol related offense that you received when you were a minor you can have only 1 conviction or deferred disposition and you must be 21 years of age or older.
+The expungement is filed in the court of original jurisdiction.